-Ultimately, your goal is to keep your new hires committed enough to stay at your organization for the long haul, not just their first role.
+Ultimately, the goal is to keep new hires committed so they remain at your organization for longer than their first role.

 Who owns onboarding?

-When your new hires experience high-quality onboarding, you’ve successfully created the foundation for happy, engaged and productive employees.
-But where exactly does the hefty responsibility for providing consistent, effective onboarding actually lie within an organization’s ecosystem?
+When new hires experience high-quality onboarding, you create the foundation for happy, engaged and productive employees.
+But where does the hefty responsibility for providing a consistent onboarding experience lie within an organization’s ecosystem?

-At Click, we frequently hear the common misconception that onboarding is the sole responsibility of the hiring manager and HR.
-While it’s true these roles are fundamentally vital to new employee onboarding, there’s far more to the story.
+A common misconception is that employee onboarding is the sole responsibility of the hiring manager and HR.
+While it’s true these roles are fundamentally vital to new employee onboarding, there’s more to the story.

 They say it takes a village to raise a child.
-Similarly with onboarding, it takes a whole company to effectively bring a new employee onboard a company.
+Similarly, with onboarding, it takes a whole company to effectively bring a new employee onboard a company.
 Why?
-Because – as we now know – onboarding isn’t just a stack of paperwork, compliance documentation and hours of boring orientation.
+Because onboarding isn’t a stack of paperwork, compliance documentation and hours of boring orientation.
 It’s a collective, organization-wide effort to welcome new employees to a company, and it provides new hires with the tools, resources and network required for long-term success.

-It also demonstrates the company’s commitment to ensuring new hires feel confident in their choice, constantly reaffirming their “YES!”
-By weaving this into an organization’s DNA, each new employee is then set up for a positive, rewarding and empowering onboarding experience.
+A structured, well-orchestrated onboarding plan confirms a company’s commitment to making sure new hires feel confident in their choice and constantly reaffirming their “Yes!”
+By weaving this into a company’s DNA, new employees are set up for a positive, rewarding and empowering onboarding experience.

-Some employers refer to onboarding as a new hire’s probationary period.
+Some employers consider onboarding a new hire’s probationary period.
 Others call it a new employee’s “introductory period.”
-Regardless of the label you wrap around it, employee onboarding is the most vitally important phase for new hires to learn about their role within the organization.
-So the long-winded answer to this often-asked question is no, onboarding and training are not the same thing.
+Regardless of the label, employee onboarding is the most vitally important phase for new hires to learn about their role within the organization.
+So the long-winded answer to this oft-asked question is no, onboarding and training are not the same thing.

 Onboarding is the broader perspective

-If your new employees don’t receive the proper ethical support from the company, they will struggle to understand or relate to the business on a basic level.
-According to Apollo Technical, the onboarding process is vital “…because it acclimates employees to their role, the company’s philosophies and what the company has to offer.
+When new employees don’t receive the proper ethical support from the company, they’ll struggle to understand or relate to the business on a basic level.
+Apollo Technical says the onboarding process is vital “…because it acclimates employees to their role, the company’s philosophies and what the company has to offer.
 It also engages employees, creating workers that are committed to the company’s success and helps retain new hires by making them feel like a member of the team.”

-For a better, more holistic onboarding program, The Aberdeen Group recommends the following:
+For a more holistic onboarding program, The Aberdeen Group offers these recommendations:

 - Equip hiring managers with the tools and resources they need to engage new staff.